-- Select a cycle by turning the Cycle Control Knob either way to a desired time or setting. - 2.
-Stop when the indicator on the knob's outer ring points to the cycle you want.
-(If your dryer has a Temperature Selector, set the selector to the desired setting.) - 3.
-Push the Start Button.
+- 1. Select a cycle by turning the Cycle Control Knob either way. - Stop when the indicator on the knob's outer ring points to the cycle and time you want. - 3.
+Set the Temperature Selector to the desired temperature setting.